 Key features of the Circonus Platform

-Leverage the ability to tap into all of your machine data to gain new levels of business insight.
+Leverage the ability to tap into all of your telemetry data to gain new levels of business insight.

 Easily combine business and operations metrics in graphs and dashboards that clearly show operations impact on business performance.